Mr-mist23110/log/README.md

 spell a bunch of words because a didn't know how to spell signature.
 After that, after I had dinner I noticed that there was no juice so I made a berry smoothie.
 With this: Frozen berrys, ice cream, milk, and whipped cream.

+**8/19/2020**
+today I don't have much to say except for the epic smoothie fail I had today It was DISGUSTING.
+Well thats it.